History of the Association

 For a very long time Derek Barley was the most prolific winner of men's titles.
 Derek won a total of seventeen big three titles, eight Men's Singles, five Men's Doubles and four Mixed Doubles during the years 1948-49 to 1964-65.

-Hari Gehlot, who now has thirty big three titles, has overtaken that record.
-Hari has won the Men's Singles thirteen times, the Mens Doubles eleven times and the Mixed Doubles eight times and has also won the Veterans Singles seven times during the years 1994-95 to date.
+Hari Gehlot, who now has 33 of the big three titles, has overtaken that record.
+Hari has won the Men's Singles thirteen times, the Mens Doubles twelve times and the Mixed Doubles eight times and has also won the Veterans Singles seven times during the years 1994-95 to date.

 On the distaff side for a very long time Merril Massey (nee Upton) was out in front having won a total of twenty big three titles, five Ladies Singles, seven Ladies Doubles and eight Mixed Doubles during the years 1959-60 to 1974-75.
 Mary Allan has overtaken that record and now has thirty-one big three titles, eight Ladies Singles, eleven Ladies Doubles and twelve Mixed Doubles.
 Mary now has a total of forty-two Closed Championships titles including two youth and nine junior events during the years 1980-81 to date.